Pay Yourself First, Then Look Towards Other Investments

 Sure.

-…where I’m willing to wait the extra paycheck or two to make up for those investments, rather than reallocating that money and forgetting about that investment.
+…where I’m willing to wait the extra paycheck or two to make up for those investments, rather than reallocating that money and forgetting about that retirement contribution.

 Once 2023 passes, it’s gone.